mcowger/Carvera_Controller/README.md

 - [Poetry](https://python-poetry.org/) is required for dependency management.
 Poetry simplifies packaging and simplifies the management of Python dependencies.
 - One of the python dependencies [QuickLZ](https://pypi.org/project/pyquicklz/) will be compiled by Poetry when installed.
 Ensure that you have a compiler that Poetry/Pip can use and the Pythong headers.
 On a debian based Linux system this can be accomplished with `sudo apt-get install python3-dev build essential`.
 On Windows installation of (just) the Visual C++ 14.x compiler is required, this can be accomplished with [MSBuild tools package](https://aka.ms/vs/17/release/vs_BuildTools.exe).
 - [Squashfs-tools](https://github.com/plougher/squashfs-tools) is required if building Linux AppImages.
 On Debian based systems it's provided by the package `squashfs-tools`.
 This is only required if packaging for linux.
-- [gettext](https://www.gnu.org/software/gettext/) is required for language file generation.
-[Gnuwin32](https://gnuwin32.sourceforge.net/packages/gettext.htm) project has a version for Windows
+- [gettext](https://www.gnu.org/software/gettext/) is required for language file generation. [gettext-iconv-windows](https://mlocati.github.io/articles/gettext-iconv-windows.html) project has a version with Windows packages.
 - For building iOS app, you need a working XCode installation as well as the build tool that can be installed with `brew install autoconf automake libtool pkg-config`

 ### Installing Poetry